MrBearTW/somewhere/AWS/CloudGuru.md

         - Use Aliases
     110. Lambda & VPC Access
         - 在 Lambda 中加入 VPC 使 Lambda 可使用 EC2
+        - Exam Tips
+            - It is possible to enable Lambda to access resources which are inside a private VPC
+            - Provide VPC config to the function - Private subnet ID, security group ID.
+            - Lanbda uses the VPC information to set up ENIs using an IP from the private subnet CIDR range.
+            - The security group then allows your function to access resources in VPC.

     111. X-Ray Configuration
         - High-level requirement
             - X-ray SDK